adamstrvor/donifarakan/README.md

 2. Go the folder directory in your terminal or cmd. _$cd "MyCompany AI"_
 3. Install the donifarakan framework. `pip install donifarakan`
 4. Create a python file which will be used to train a model on the client local data. `$touch train.py`
-5. Open the _train.py_ file and write thid code below:
+5. Open the _train.py_ file then copy and paste this code below:

 ```
 # Here we are loading the required methods from donifrakan